YoshiTunaiga/Algo-Explained/GrokkingDesignPatterns/SlidingWindow.md

   let minLen = Infinity;

   while (start < str1.length) {
-    if (str1[start] === str2[0]) {
+    //Iterates through each character in str1 to find potential starting points that match the first character of str2. if (str1[start] === str2[0]) {
       let idx = start,
         jdx = 0;